Eldred Norman

 Eldred De Bracton Norman (9 January 1914 – 28 June 1971) was an Australian inventor and racing-car driver.

 Norman was born in Adelaide, South Australia, the second of six children to Australian-born parents William Ashley Norman (a solicitor) and his wife Alma Janet née Matthews.
 He attended Scotch College, Adelaide.
 On 15 May 1941 Norman married Nancy Cato, then a 24-year-old journalist.

 Eldred was notably famous for producing sliding vane superchargers.
 The rare and iconic supercharger started as a base model, the Type 65 and is highly sought after in the early Holden community.
 The Type 65 was a bolt on performance enhancing product to suit the Holden Grey motor.

 Norman built and modified cars.
-He contested the Australian Grand Prix several times; he was leading the 1951 Australian Grand Prix when his twin V8 engined Ford suffered mechanical failure.
-He finished fourth in the 1954 Australian Grand Prix.
+He contested the Australian Grand Prix several times; he was leading the 1951 Australian Grand Prix when his twin-engined V8 Ford suffered mechanical failure.
+He finished fourth in the 1954 Australian Grand Prix driving a supercharged Triumph TR2 sports car.

 In 1956 Norman retired from motor racing and focussed on inventing, but his prototypes did not reach production.
 He died in Noosa Heads, Queensland.

+Norman's son Bill would also become a successful racing driver and innovative race car constructor.